-The following is a sample of the digital components available in PSoC Creator for the CY8C34 family.
+The following is a sample of the digital components available in PSoC Creator for the CY8C36 family.
 The exact amount of hardware resources (UDBs, routing, RAM, flash) used by a component varies with the features selected in PSoC Creator for the component.

 - Communications

 - □ I2C

-- UART
+- u UART

-- SPI
+- □ SPI

 - Functions

-- EMIF
+- D EMIF

-- □ PWMs
+- D PWMs

-- Timers
+- □ Timers

-- Counters
+- □ Counters

 - Logic

-- □ NOT
+- NOT

-- □ OR
+- o OR

-- XOR
+- D XOR

-- □ AND
+- AND